 So there you go!
 Two very different backdrops, two very different looks, but the same recital venue!
 I absolutely love using these backdrops, and I’m sure they’ll be a staple in my recital prep for as long as our recitals are held at this particular venue.
 That way, our photos always look fresh, and the photos the parents take at the two recitals we have each year all look unique and different, instead of exactly the same.
 Plus it’s fun to surprise the students and their families with a new look for the stage each time 😁

 How do you like to decorate for your student recitals?
-I’d love to hear your ideas!
-Leave a comment below, and then use the sharing buttons or pin the image at the top of this post to let your teacher friends know about this fun secret!
+I’d love to hear!
+Leave a comment below with your fun decorating ideas!